 Today I was fortunate to present at the online #InnovateSD conference hosted by San Diego County Office of Education, thanks to an invitation extended to me by PowerSchool Senior Director of Educator Engagement Mike Lawrence.

-The first hour of this YouTube video is my presentation.
+At around 1 hour and 18 minutes of this YouTube video is my presentation.

 I’ve asked about the story of learning to over 300 educators over the past year, and regardless of age, background, or socioeconomic status, the answers were largely the same.
 The story of learning has been one largely comprised of compliance.
 Even those who shared about projects and experiential learning still shared a common message that you must do what you are told if you are to be labeled successful.